An access management console showing identity groups and access policies on screen

 Frequently asked questions

-How is Oracle Identity and Access Management licensed in 2026?
+How is Oracle Access Manager licensed?

 Oracle ULA Decision Framework